JapneetOnchain/blockchain-compliance-frameworks/frameworks/01_blockchain-trilemma-compliance-framework.md

 ## References & Technical Summary

-This scorecard is my own synthesis — not copied from any single source — but built from cross-referencing public blockchain data, regulatory documents, and industry reports as of early 2026.
-Here's how I approached the scoring and what informed each column:
+I put this scorecard together myself after spending a few months reading VARA docs and chain analytics — it's not from any one article, but my way of connecting the dots

 - **Data Sources & Methodology**
   - Scalability: Effective TPS and fee data from Solana Beach, and Dune Analytics dashboards (e.g., Solana peak ~65k TPS in bursts, Ethereum L2s aggregated ~100k+ TPS via rollups).
 Adjusted for real-world sustained performance, not just theoretical claims.